loumontano/celsius-farenheit/README.md

-#Convert Celsius to Farenheit...Farenheit to Celsius
+#Celsius - Farenheit converter

-Tired of guessing if youare going to freeze or not?
+Tired of guessing if you are going to freeze or not?